Where is Pamplona? How do I get there? Questions answered

 “How do I get to Pamplona?”

-Getting to Pamplona isn’t that tough, there are many ways.
+Getting to Pamplona isn’t that tough; there are many options.

 You will probably be coming from one of the metropolitan cities of Madrid or Barcelona.